ioBroker/ioBroker.javascript/docs/en/javascript.md

 **Note:** to use "astro"-function the "latitude" and "longitude" must be defined in javascript adapter settings.

-**Note:** On some places sometines it could be so, that no night/nightEnd exists.
+**Note:** On some places sometimes it could be so, that no night/nightEnd exists.
 Please read [here](https://github.com/mourner/suncalc/issues/70) about it.

 **Note:** you can use "on" function for schedule with small modification:
 ```js